 I first fell for Turkish food on my visit to Turkey in 2014.
 But having dated a Turk for 3 years now I have fallen even harder.
 Nothing prepared me for the attachment I developed for Turkish food and I know if you give these dishes a chance – you’ll never be the same again either.

-	And Turkish food comes with a lot of bread.
+The best part about Turkish food?
+Bread.
+A lot of bread.
 The kind that you can’t stop eating.
+Moorish, addictive, fluffy, pide.

 For a head start, read about some of my favorite Israeli food or these delectable Greek dishes.
-And then lick your lips over this must-eat Turkish food on your next visit to beautiful Turkey… or check out my recommendations in Melbourne, Victoria, Australia.
+And then lick your lips over this must-eat Turkish food on your next visit to beautiful Turkey, maybe with a small group?
+But if Turkey is not on you books just yet check out my recommendations in Melbourne, Victoria, Australia.
 The next best thing!

 Afiyet Olsun, as they say in Turkey.

 If there is only one meal you have in Turkey, never miss breakfast.
 Because they don’t and we are not talking about cereal devoured in a few seconds.
 Oh no. Turkish breakfast is a highlight of the day.